pnp/sp-dev-fx-webparts/samples/react-datatable/README.md

 ## Summary

-This webpart provides easy way to render sharepoint custom list in datatable view with all the necessary features.
+This web part provides easy way to render SharePoint custom list in datatable view with all the necessary features.

-## Fetaures :
+## Features

 - Searching (Configurable)
 - Sorting (Configurable)
 - Download as a CSV and PDF,